-This is the ninth post in a sixteen part series on “Marriage with a Chronically Self-Centered Spouse.”
-In the posts nine through twelve we will examine guidelines for how to live at peace with a self-centered spouse “as far as it depends on you ” (Rom.
+This is the tenth post in a seventeen part series on “Marriage with a Chronically Self-Centered Spouse.”
+In the posts ten through thirteen we will examine guidelines for how to live at peace with a self-centered spouse “as far as it depends on you ” (Rom.
 12:18).
 These are not prescriptions with the promise of a better marriage, but wisdom principles that will allow you to inject as much peace into a situation as your spouse will allow.

 Finding the Starting Point